-Imagine snorkeling in the crystal-clear waters of Bonito’s Rio da Prata surrounded by colorful schools of fish.
+Imagine snorkeling in the crystal-clear, turquoise waters of Bonito’s Rio da Prata surrounded by colorful schools of fish.
 Or, hiking through Chapada Diamantina, an expansive land of red-rock mesas and verdant slopes punctuated by towering waterfalls, subterranean rivers, and quartzite cave systems.
-These are just the beginning when it comes to the adventures that you and your family will experience in Brazil.
+These are just the beginning when it comes to the adventures that you and your family will experience in Brazil with kids.

 You’ll also enjoy plenty of sun, sand, and samba along the beaches of Rio de Janeiro and an invigorating exploration of Afro-Brazilian culture in Salvador.
 From island hopping to Ilha Grande and Florianópolis to wildlife observation in the Pantanal, get ready for the Brazil family vacation of a lifetime.

-Ready to learn more about traveling Brazil with kids?
+Ready to learn more about traveling Brazil as a family?
 Read on for our ultimate family travel guide.

 Want to find out more about traveling to Brazil with kids?
 Here are just a few of the things you can expect to see and do during a family trip to Brazil: